 Azerbaijani oil price rises in world market

-The price of 1 barrel of "Azeri Light" Azerbaijani oil on the world market increased by 1.27 US dollars, or 1.4 %, to 91.32 US dollars, Azernews reports, citing sources.
+The price of one barrel of Azerbaijani oil branded "Azeri Light" in the world market has increased by $0.95, or 1.07%, to $89.84, Azernews reports.

-According to the results of the auctions, the price of September futures of "Brent" brand oil was 87.15 US dollars.
+According to auction results, the price of September futures for Brent oil amounted to $85.74.

-In this year's state budget of Azerbaijan, the average price of one barrel of oil was calculated from 75 US dollars.
+In this year's state budget of Azerbaijan, the average price of one barrel of oil is calculated at $75.

-It should be noted that the lowest price of "Azeri Light" oil was recorded on April 21, 2020 ( US$ 15.81 ), and the maximum price was recorded in July 2008 ( US$ 149.66 ).
-In Azerbaijan, oil is mainly produced within the framework of the agreement on the development of the Azeri-Chirag-Gunashli (ACG) field block.
-The share of the State Oil Company of Azerbaijan (SOCAR) in the agreement is 25 %.
+It should be noted that the lowest price of "Azeri Light" oil was recorded on April 21, 2020, at $15.81, and the maximum price was recorded in July 2008, at $149.66.
+In Azerbaijan, oil is mainly produced under the agreement for the development of the "Azeri-Chirag-Gunashli" (ACG) fields block.
+The State Oil Company of Azerbaijan (SOCAR) holds a 25% share in this agreement.

 ---